-Max Ward teaches Japanese and East Asian history, with special emphasis on questions of ideology, culture and social theory.
+Max Ward teaches Japanese and East Asian history, with a special focus on questions concerning ideology and social theory.
 He received his doctorate from New York University’s History Department in 2011 and his Bachelors from the University of California, Berkeley in 1999.

-Max’s primary research focuses on the intersections between ideology and state power in 1930s Japan.
-He is currently working on a book that focuses on the Japanese Thought Criminal Protection and Supervision Centers (Shisōhan hogokansatsusho) and the efforts to ideologically rehabilitate ex-communists arrested under the Peace Preservation Law (Chianijihō).
-In addition to his research on the Peace Preservation Law apparatus, he has also written/presented on a wide-range of topics, including Japanese colonialism in Korea, Kyoto school philosophy, postwar theories of “ideological conversion” (tenkō),fascism as a global phenomenon as well as postcolonial theory and the question of historical difference.
+His primary research focuses on the intersections between imperial ideology and state power in 1930s Japan.
+He is currently working on a book manuscript entitled Ghost in the Machine: Imperial Ideology and Thought Reform in Interwar Japan, which analyzes the imperial state’s policies to ideologically rehabilitate incarcerated communists in the 1930s.
+In addition to his research on interwar thought reform policies, he has also written/presented on a wide-range of topics, including Japanese colonialism in Korea, postwar Japanese film, Kyoto school philosophy, fascism as a global phenomenon as well as postcolonial theory and the question of historical difference.
 He has received a number of grants and fellowships, including from Fulbright Program, US Department of Education, and the NYU Graduate School of Arts and Sciences.

-Article: “Mapping the Ideological Coordinates of Japanese Fascism: The Tokyo Thought War Exhibition of 1938” (Under Review)
+Article (forthcoming): “Displaying the Worldview of Japanese Fascism: The Tokyo Thought War Exhibition of 1938” Critical Asian Studies Vol. 47, No. 3 (Sept 2015)

-Essay: “Tanabe Hajime as Storyteller; Or, Reading Philosophy as Metanoetics as Narrative” in Confronting Capital: Rethinking the Kyoto School, edited by Fabian Schaefer and Viren Murthy.
-(Submitted)
+Essay (under review): “Tanabe Hajime as Storyteller; Or, Reading Philosophy as Metanoetics as Narrative” in Confronting Capital: Rethinking the Kyoto School, edited by Fabian Schaefer and Viren Murthy.
+Under review at Brill

-Paper: “Living Labor and Historical Difference: Un-productivity as Possibility” North American Labor History Conf., Wayne State, October 2012
+Paper: “Living Labor and Historical Difference: Un-productivity as Possibility”, North American Labor History Conf., Wayne State, Oct.
+2012

 Courses offered in the past four years.